The Happiest Girl (song): Critical reception

 The song received generally positive reviews from music critics for the vulnerable lyrics and Blackpink's vocal delivery.
 Jeff Benjamin from Billboard ranked "The Happiest Girl" as the second best song on the album for allowing the group to demonstrate their "full-fledged vocal performance."
-In particular, he lauded Jisoo's "gorgeous head voice" for shining with a "new vulnerability" as well as Lisa, who usually raps, for showing off her "mature, steady delivery" on the track.
+In particular, he praised Jisoo's "gorgeous head voice" for shining with a "new vulnerability" as well as Lisa, who usually raps, for showing off her "mature, steady delivery" on the track.
 Park Jun-hee of The Korea Herald praised each member's performance on the song, stating that Jisoo and Rosé's falsetto made the song feel "soothing" and left a "deep impression on listeners", while Lisa and Jennie forsook their forte of rapping in order to "tug at people's heartstrings" with their low tones.
 Similarly, Vince Ferreras from CNN Philippines complimented the track for highlighting the group's vocals and noted Lisa's performance as its "biggest revelation."
 The Harvard Crimsons Alisa S. Regassa commended Blackpink for stepping outside of their comfort zone and breaking their usual girl crush concept to showcase themselves in a "more raw and authentic light."
 She concurred with other critics that Lisa and Jennie replacing their usual rap verses for a lyrical ballad was a "novelty" and praised Lisa's "beautiful singing voice."
 Tanu I. Raj from NME praised the song's initial "simple, poignant piano melody", but felt that the song "loses its charm with repetitive arrangements."
 Writing for Rolling Stone, Rob Sheffield opined that the song was the "only bummer" on the album and preferred their more joyous songs.